Samuel George Upshall

 Story:

 Reginald Pearson was born in East Knoyle, Wiltshire, on 19 Apr 1897 and baptised there on 11 May 1897 the son of Jesse Pearson, a Coachman, and Sarah Pearson (Nee Mobley).
 He lived his early life at Clouds House Stables, East Knoyle, Wiltshire.
 He had enlisted with the Royal Naval Air Service on 9 Jun 1915 (Service No. F5601) eventually becoming a Leading Mechanic.
-It is known he served some time in Italy but not where.
+It is known he served some time in Italy from 5 Apr 1917.
 He was transferred to the newly formed Royal Air Force as a Corporal Mechanic on 1 Apr 1918 (Service No. 205601).
 He was eventually discharged on 15 May 1919 and awarded the Victory and British War Medals.
+The 1921 Census shows him living with his parents at their new home at 38 Alexandra Road, Windsor, Berkshire, working as a Fitter for the General Post Office Engineering Department.
+He married Margaret F. A. Tomlin in Windsor, Berkshire, during 1931.
 By the time of the 1939 Register he was living at 178 Malvern Avenue, Harrow, Middlesex, described as a Skilled Telecommunication Instrument Technician.
-It is also noted on the Register that he had a wife, Margaret F. Pearson, but no marriage records have been found.
-His death was recorded at the Chiltern & Beaconsfield, Buckinghamshire, Registry, during 1981.
+He later moved to 29 Willow Close, Flackwell Heath, High Wycombe, Buckinghamshire, where his death was recorded on 15 Apr 1981.

 Images: